 Look at the Succulents That Look Like Jade Plant

 Ideal Conditions of Growing a Jade Plant from Cuttings

 1. Temperature & Humidity

-- The trick to watering a jade plant perfectly is to wet the soil thoroughly till water seeps down from the draining hole, then wait until the topsoil dries out before watering next.
+- The trick to watering a jade plant perfectly is to wet the soil thoroughly till water seeps down from the draining hole, then wait until the soil dries out completely before watering next.

-- Young jade plants need to be watered frequently’ while mature plants need lesser water.
+- Young jade plants need to be watered frequently’ while mature plants need less water.

-Pro Tip: Do not water from above the leaves as the plant doesn’t like much moisture.
+Pro Tip: Do not water from above the leaves, and follow bottom watering.

 - Never fertilize a jade plant in winter as the plant goes dormant during this time and does not absorb nutrients from the soil, leading to salt build-up around the roots.

-- Use a balanced fertilizer once in 4-5 weeks during the growing period.
+- Use a balanced fertilizer once in 2 weeks, diluted to 1/4 of its strength, during the growing period.
 Do follow the instructions on the label.
-Fish emulsion and Epsom salt are cool organic options that aid in overall plant growth.
+Fish emulsion and Epsom salt are some good organic options that aid in overall plant growth.

 - Repot the plants only in summer or spring and not in winter when they are incomplete rest.
 Do not water a jade plant for a week after repotting.